Operation Fan Mail

 Midwest Shrine Game

-For more than 60 years, the Packers have designated one preseason game as the Midwest Shrine Game.
+For 65 years, the Packers have designated one preseason game as the Midwest Shrine Game.
 At the game, the Packers present a donation to the Shrine Tripoli Temple, which operates Shriners Hospitals for Children.
-The total donated to the organization over the years currently stands in excess of $3.4 million.
+The total donated to the organization over the years currently stands in excess of $3.5 million.

 Bishop’s Charities Game